zwahoc/ccb_assignment/wp-content/plugins/blocksy-companion/readme.txt

 vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/blocksy-companion)

 == Changelog ==
+2.0.97: 2025-04-24
+- Improvement: Correctly check for Blocksy theme presence in WP CLI context

+2.0.96: 2025-04-17
+- Improvement: Advanced Posts block - Better generation of unique ID to avoid clashes
+- Improvement: Correct handle skip-themes flag in WP CLI when detecting presence of Blocksy theme
+- Improvement: Correctly respect terms order from WooCommerce in the Shop Filter block
+- Fix: Cookies Consent popup does not render if header is disabled on a certain page

 2.0.95: 2025-04-04
 - Improvement: Minor accessibility improvements
 - Fix: Advanced posts block doesn't apply column CSS on front-end